 A significant portion of Federal-Mogul's indebtedness accrues interest at variable rates.
 To the extent market interest rates rise, the cost of Federal-Mogul's debt would increase, adversely affecting our Automotive segment's financial condition, results of operations, and cash flows.

-On April 15, 2014, Federal-Mogul Holdings Corporation, as the new borrower, entered into an amendment of its Term Loan and Revolving Credit Agreement dated as of December 27, 2007, which among other things, (i) provides for aggregate commitments under a new tranche B loan facility of \$700 million with a maturity date of April 15, 2018, and (ii) provides for aggregate commitments under a new tranche C loan facility of \$1.9 billion with a maturity date of April 15, 2021.
-See Note 18, "Subsequent Events - Automotive," to the consolidated financial statements for a further discussion of this amendment.
-Although this amendment extended the maturity of our Automotive segment's outstanding indebtedness, Federal-Mogul may need to borrow additional funds or refinancing its existing indebtedness in the future, and there are no assurances that it will be able to do so on commercially reasonable terms or at all.
+On April 15, 2014, Federal-Mogul Holdings Corporation, as the new borrower, entered into the New Term Loan Facilities and assumed the Federal-Mogul Replacement Revolving Facility, which among other things, (i) provides for aggregate commitments under a new tranche B loan facility of \$700 million with a maturity date of April 15, 2018 and (ii) provides for aggregate commitments under a new tranche C loan facility of \$1.9 billion with a maturity date of April 15, 2021.
+See Note 10, "Debt - Automotive," to the consolidated financial statements for a further discussion.
+Although the New Federal-Mogul Term Loan Facilities extended the maturity of our Automotive segment's outstanding indebtedness, Federal-Mogul may need to borrow additional funds or refinance its existing indebtedness in the future, and there are no assurances that it will be able to do so on commercially reasonable terms or at all.